lucidobservor/floramancer-modpack/README.md

 ## Planned Features

-- **Player's Choice** - Choose your preferred mapping mod, WAILA substitute, and gravestone mod.
+- **Player's Choice** - Choose your preferred mapping mod, WAILA substitute, chunk loader, and gravestone mod.

 - **Better Questing** - A quest book.
 This will not be a guide book, but rather a book of bulk-automation quests to acquire large amounts of all sorts of resources.
 The intent is for the player to set up automated systems to produce